btaidm/EE4735-FinalProject/README.md

 * Tim Bradt
 * Evan Bajek

+## File Layout

+* src/ - contains the source for the
+* include/ - contains the include files for the project excluding the MSP430 system headers.
+* matlab/ - contains the matlab scripts for collecting data as well as the data
+* IAR/ - contains the workspace for IAR

 ## Hardware Requirements

 This is a project for the eZ430-RF2500, or other MSP430 processor that has